-- 1. The officers of the Board shall be as follows: - a.
-Chairman: The Chairman shall preside over all meetings and hearings; shall prepare, with the assistance of the Secretary, an annual report; and shall perform other duties customary to the office. - b.
-Vice-Chairman: The Vice-Chairman shall preside in the absence of the Chairman and shall have the full powers of the Chairman on matters that come before the Board in the absence of the Chairman. - c.
-Secretary: The Secretary shall keep a full and accurate record of the proceedings of each meeting; issue notices of all meetings; record the names of the members present; notify applicants and abutters of hearings; and prepare such correspondence and fulfill such duties as the Chairman may specify.
-In the absence of the Secretary, the Chairman shall appoint a secretary pro tem to keep records of the meeting. - 2.
-The officers of the Board shall be elected annually during the month of April by a majority vote of the Board.
+- 1. The Officers of the Board shall be as follows: - a) Chairman: The Chairman shall preside over all meetings and hearings; shall prepare an annual report with the assistance of the secretary or designee; and shall perform other duties customary to the office. - b) Vice-Chairman: The Vice-Chairman shall preside in the absence of the Chairman and shall have the full powers of the Chairman on matters that come before the board in the absence of the Chairman. - c) Secretary or designee: The Secretary or designee shall keep a full and accurate record of the proceedings of each meeting; issue notices of all meetings; record the names of the members present; notify applicants and abutters of hearings; and prepare such correspondence and fulfill such duties as the Chairman may specify.
+In the absence of the Secretary or designee, the Chairman shall appoint a Secretary pro term to keep records of the meeting. - 2.
+The officers of the board shall be elected annually during the month of March by a majority vote of the board.
 If requested by a majority of those present, voting shall be by written ballot.